 - level of reading and writing (if the child is school age)

 How to Treat Expressive Language Disorder

-Once a diagnosis is made, the SLP will conduct further analysis and observations before creating an individualized program.
+Once a diagnosis is made, the speech-language therapist will conduct further analysis and observations before creating an individualized program for children with expressive language delay.
 However, it is important to remember that therapy will not offer a permanent “cure” for the disorder.
-Instead, SLPs can equip children with strategies and techniques to help them manage their condition.
+Instead, SLPs can equip children with strategies and techniques to enhance language development and help them manage their condition.